Medical expert of the article

 Prevention

-Currently, there is no prophylaxis of angioma of the brain, as the causes of the disease are not fully understood, and in most cases the pathology is congenital.
+Currently, there is no prevention for brain angioma, since the causes of the disease have not been fully studied, and in most cases the pathology is congenital.

-Patients with a diagnosis of vascular angioma are encouraged to carefully and regularly monitor blood pressure indicators, abandon bad habits such as smoking, alcohol and drugs.
-Such patients should necessarily consult with the doctor periodically, since even commonplace medications for headache, such as acetylsalicylic acid or citramone, can cause hemorrhage.
-Also, because of the risk of bleeding, women need to be cautious about using oral contraceptives, and do not take them without the permission of a doctor.
+Patients diagnosed with vascular angioma are advised to closely and regularly monitor their blood pressure, and give up bad habits such as smoking, alcohol, and drugs.
+Such patients should always consult a doctor periodically, since even common headache medications such as acetylsalicylic acid or citramon can cause hemorrhage.
+Also, because of the risk of bleeding, women should be careful when using oral contraceptives and not take them without a doctor's permission.

-To avoid complications, patients are not recommended increased physical activity.
-You should avoid stressful situations, control your weight and pressure, monitor your diet, fully and fairly rest.
+To avoid complications, patients are not recommended to do increased physical activity.
+You should avoid stressful situations, control your weight and blood pressure, monitor your diet, and get enough rest.

 Forecast

-Often, intact vascular angioma can remain undetected throughout the life of the patient.
-It also happens that the hemorrhage is sudden and fatal, provokes hemorrhagic stroke, vasospasm, which causes disability or fatal outcome due to rupture of the vascular bundle.
-In addition, often there is a development of a coma, a transient or irreversible disorder of brain activity.
+Often, an intact vascular angioma can remain undetected throughout the patient's life.
+It also happens that the hemorrhage is sudden and fatal, causing a hemorrhagic stroke, vasospasm, which causes disability or death due to rupture of the vascular bundle.
+In addition, comatose state, transient or irreversible disorder of brain activity often occur.

-In general, the prognosis of the disease can to a great extent depend on the patient's age category, on the general characteristics of his health, on the presence of other vascular diseases, on the location of the pathological cluster, and on the occurrence of a hemorrhage, on his degree and on the timeliness of the medical care provided.
+In general, the prognosis of the disease can depend to a large extent on the patient’s age category, on the general characteristics of his health, on the presence of other vascular diseases, on the localization of the pathological accumulation, and, if hemorrhage occurs, on its degree and the timeliness of the medical care provided.

-The benefit of the prognosis is based on two important factors - a timely diagnosis and a properly prescribed treatment regimen.
+A favorable prognosis is based on two important factors: a timely diagnosis and a properly prescribed treatment regimen.

-Patients after surgical removal of angiomas almost always have all chances for a full-fledged healthy life.
+Patients after surgical removal of an angioma almost always have every chance of a full healthy life.
 Full recovery usually lasts from one to several months.

-Angioma of the brain is considered a benign, but very dangerous disease, which can lead to at times unpredictable consequences.
-Therefore, to treat this pathology should be responsible and serious.
+Brain angioma is considered a benign, but very dangerous disease, which can sometimes lead to unpredictable consequences.
+Therefore, this pathology should be treated responsibly and seriously.